Islandora/documentation/docs/technical-documentation/migrate-csv.md

   ['target_id' => 44, 'rel_type' => 'relators:pht' ],
 ]
 ```
-The final step will be to assign this array to the Linked Agent field.
+The final step will be to assign this array to the Contributor field (field_linked_agent).
 But first, we repeat the process for another column, which contains names that have a different relator, and a different bundle.
 Finally, we merge the two temporary variables and pass the result to `field_linked_agent`.
 We don't have to assign the sub-components of `field_linked_agent` here, because this is already the structured data it is looking for.

 ```yml
   field_linked_agent: